PushAppsService/PushAppsSDK/README.md

 Below you can find the integration instructions for Androido and iOS.
 For your convenience, you can find our demo projects, in which the SDK is already integrated.

-If you any questions, comments, request or anything else on your mind - please contact [support@pushapps.mobi](mailto:support@pushapps.mobi)
+If you have any questions, comments, requests or anything else on your mind - please contact [support@pushapps.mobi](mailto:support@pushapps.mobi)

 Android:
 ========